Become a MacRumors Supporter for $50/year with no ads, ability to filter front page stories, and private forums.

 Last edited:

-Okay, I've done what I can with the Geekon Argent CASE 银气 Design32 IPS Black 6K display.
-I'm sorely tempted to drop the "ArgentCase" but I know I can't -- I'm sure it looks good to the Chinese audience it is aimed at, but the name of the series in Chinese is better, 银气 (yín-qì), meaning something like Silver Spirit -- Geekon's English version replaces silver with "argent" and I'll guess "case" is just a reference to its metal case, replacing a highly expressive word: 气 (traditional 氣) = air, vapor; breath; spirit, energy; atmosphere; anger.
+Okay, I've done what I can with the Geekon Argent CASE 银气 Design32 IPS Black 6K display for the WikiPost.
+The name of the series in Chinese is good, 银气 (yín-qì), meaning something like Silver Spirit -- Geekon's English version replaces silver with "argent" and I'll guess "case" is just a reference to its metal case, but it replaces a highly expressive word: 气 (traditional 氣) = air, vapor; breath; spirit, energy; atmosphere; anger.
 Ugh!

-The 银气 Design32 6K isn't easy to find even on the Geekon Creative Studio site (the company's main home page) -- you have to go to the shop and find it there (the link I've provided goes straight to it, let me know if it changes).
+It isn't easy to find on the Geekon Creative Studio site (the Hangzhou-based company's main home page, itself a work in progress) -- you have to go to the shop and find it there (the link I've provided goes straight to it, let me know if it changes):

 Geekon Creative Studio site ¥8,399

-* Note that this is wildly overpriced in relation to the Chinese price (about US $1200) or even the Dell, which has the same panel.
-I deleted it and Walmart from the WikiPost because it might look like we think those are fair prices, when they’re not.
+* These US prices are wildly inflated in relation to the Chinese price (about US $1200) or even the Dell, which has the same panel.
+I deleted them from the WikiPost because it might look like we consider them to be reasonable prices, when they’re not.
+Abnyfex sells the Geekon 5K displays at competitive prices, it is only the Design 32 Retina 6K that they are positioning this way.

 Last edited: